-The Steane code enables a more intricate QSS access structure than just a $((5,7))$ threshold scheme \cite{Pradeep-2012a}.
-As shown in Appendix \ref{App:Steane-access}, the code can still recover when certain subsets of three qubits are erased (but not all).
-The encoding is the same, but a slightly different recovery is needed.
-Figure \ref{Fig:4-7-qubit-circuit} depicts one such circuit in which qubits one through four form an authorized set.
-The necessary correction $R_{k}$ on the first qubit for all possible syndromes is presented in Appendix \ref{App:Steane-access}.
+The Steane code enables a more intricate QSS access structure than just a $((5,7))$ threshold scheme~\cite{Pradeep-2012a}.
+As~shown in Appendix \ref{App:Steane-access}, the~code can still recover when certain subsets of three or even four qubits are erased (but not all subsets of those sizes).
+For~CSS codes, where $C^\perp \subseteq C \subseteq \mathbb{F}_q^n$, the~minimal access structure, $\Gamma_m$, is given by the support of the minimal codewords in $C\setminus C^{\perp}$ \cite{Sarvepalli_2009}.

+The encoding remains the same, but~a different recovery is needed.
+Figure~\ref{Fig:4-7-qubit-circuit} depicts one such circuit in which qubits one through four form an authorized set.
+The~necessary correction $R_{k}$ on the first qubit for all possible syndromes is presented in Appendix \ref{App:Steane-access}.